seanwh94/FFXIV-Elemental-Raid-Macros/_static/fru/mitigation.en copy.md

 <table>
   <tr>
     <td>
 I do not like the small amount of safe space that I get from doing the PF strat.
-Sometimes both healers move too fast and the party get "venn diagram-ed".
+Sometimes both healers move too fast and the party gets "venn diagram-ed".
     </td>
   </tr>
 </table>